gitbucket/gitbucket-news/_posts/2017-01-08-lets-begin-scala-with-gitbucket.md

 :
 ```

-Many libraries are download and source code are compiled.
-In paticular, first run takes a lot of time.
+Many libraries are downloaded and source code is compiled ; thus the first run takes a lot of time.

 ```
 ：